jetXS/TDDepthAnythingRT/README.md

-# TDPyEnvDepthAnything - an easier setup for DepthAnything with TensorRT
+# TDDepthAnythingRT (with TDPyEnvManager) - an easier setup for DepthAnything with TensorRT

 > ⚠️ This is release requires TouchDesigner Experimental build 2025.30000+
 >